LukeGrahamLandry/franca/devlog.md

 is built into the rust exe. so should make that just a normal part of the compiler? hard to think about.
 I guess you want included like now but the self hosted compiler build against the new driver_api, not its own compile time copy.

+Added coerce_constant for fn->fn_ptr.
+A bit of a hack because you want to insert !fn_ptr instead of just mutating the value, because you want to delay needing to create the assembly of the function. using an expression defers it and lets the backend do the fix-up.

+I'm doing this to eventually get rid of !macros so its easier to parse 'if !cond' but also its pretty dumb to not implicitly cast a constant function to a function pointer.
+It's not ambigous and it does the type check.
+Similarly, most other uses of ! are left over from when my type system wasn't expressive enough and i needed lots of hooks into the compiler.
+The few that are actually magic (!if, !slice) I can make into @macros now that i have better bootstrapping system for them.
+Those are really thier own ast nodes, so perhaps I should treat them as such.
+`if` you always call through the function so its chill.

 ## the parser grind (Jun 21/22)

 - stmt var decl